-Top Tip!
-Be sure to catch a glimpse of the mural reliefs (in the Hypostyle Hall) portraying Ramses II’s campaign against the Hittites in the Battle of Kadesh.
+Travel tip: Be sure to catch a glimpse of the mural reliefs (in the Hypostyle Hall) portraying Ramses II’s campaign against the Hittites in the Battle of Kadesh.

 Once a flourishing city in ancient Egypt, Edfu now houses one of the most prominent and beautiful temples – the Temple of Horus (the falcon-headed god).
 The Temple of Edfu is one of the most well-preserved temples and this could be attributed to the fact that it was built later than most – during the Ptolemaic era from 237 to 57 BC.
-It is the second largest temple in Egypt, after the Karnak Temple.
+It is the second-largest temple in Egypt, after the Karnak Temple.

-This is a must-see not only because of its sheer size and beauty, but also because of its ‘younger age’.
+This is a must-see not only because of its sheer size and beauty but also because of its ‘younger age’.
 You are able to get a glimpse of what the older temples may have looked like before they aged with time.
-This massive temple was covered by sand until the 1860s, when a French archaeologist (Auguste Mariette) uncovered it.
+This massive temple was covered by sand until the 1860s when a French archaeologist (Auguste Mariette) uncovered it.
 Lucky for us the sand preserved the structure and protected the reliefs from vandalism after pagan gods were banned in Egypt.

 Downtown Cairo is where you will find Cairo’s Egyptian Museum.
 The museum is a treasure trove and gives you a detailed account of how the Pharaonic world used to live.
 While the temples show the size, the museum gives you a look into the glitz and glamour!
 Don’t expect a first-world museum, but rather enjoy the step back in time (literally and metaphorically).
 Here, you will find King Tutankhamen’s treasures, which were moved from his tomb in the Valley of the Kings.

-During the 2011 revolution, activists formed a human chain around it to prevent artifacts from being stolen.
+During the 2011 revolution, activists formed a human chain around it to prevent artefacts from being stolen.
 That’s proof of how precious and iconic these treasures are to history and the Egyptians of today!

 The unique calcium rock formations of the White Desert create the illusion of iceberg-like structures in the arid Egyptian desert.
 Here, you move away from the man-made magnificence of Egypt and catch a glimpse of Mother Nature’s awe-inspiring scenery.
-Not only does Egypt allow you to take a step back in time, you also get the opportunity to see landscapes that seem out of this world.
+Not only does Egypt allow you to take a step back in time, but you also get the opportunity to see landscapes that seem out of this world.

 We’ve fallen in love with this country filled with history, culture, majesty and beauty.
 Plan your next trip to Egypt and be sure to tick off the 10 must-sees and more!
 Ride a camel on the sand dunes, float down the Nile in a felucca, or perhaps submerge yourself in the Red Sea.
 You won’t believe your eyes!